chili-publish/grafx-documentation/docs/GraFx_studio/concept/stylekit.md

----
-tags:
-  - unfinished
----

-Needs recent screenshots (work in progres at time of writing)

-# Style Kit
+# Stylekit

-A Style Kit is a collection of Text Styles, Color styles, and fonts.
+A stylekit is a collection of Text Styles, Color styles, and fonts.

-Elements of a "Style Kit"
+Elements of a "stylekit"

 	- Text: paragraph styles
 	- Text: character styles